DavidPadilla24/DavidPadilla24/README.md

-- 🌱 I’m currently working as IT Technician **
+- 🌱 I’m currently working as IT Technician on Skylife Engineering

 - 💬 Ask me about
 - - 🐧 Linux
 - -    Windows
 - -  💻 Computer Science
 - - 🌐 Network Administration